afikur/afikur.github.io/_posts/2022-03-05-how-we-do-it-docker-for-java-developers.md

-But If you know basics of docker, you've installed all the necessary tools and now you're wondering
+If you already know basics of docker but wondering -

 > **What's the best process to follow and how people use docker in the real world?**

-In this article I'll demonstrate how me and my team use docker in our day to day life to deploy mission critical production grade application.
+In this article I'll demonstrate how my team and I use docker in our daily life to deploy mission critical production grade application.